mguthrieabf/cobalt/docs/rbac_overview.rst

 *Django already provides this, so why are we not using that here?*

-Django only provides authorisation at a relatively high level.
+Django only provides authorisation at the model level.

 Basically, with Django, we can control if someone should be able to create a forum post,